jigarlotia/casestudy/README.md

 - PayTo - Customer authorised payments initiated by third parties (similar to direct debit but without using the BSB and Account Details) (end of June 2022)
 - International Payments - Safer, faster inbound international payments with complete payer information (end of April 2023)

-However as a recommendation, I would suggest them to tie up with major ERP payroll providers like SAP whose Payroll ERP solution is used across all the public sector and all the biggest private employers in Australia.
+However as a recommendation, I would suggest them to tie up with major ERP payroll providers like SAP whose Payroll ERP solution is used across all the public sectors and all the biggest private employers in Australia.

 This would enable them to provide a solution for millions of Australian workers to have their pay processed through National Payment Platform and reap the benefits of real-time payments.

 Organisations processing payroll through SAP would internally use NPP and can  provide daily earned wages to the employee rather than traditional methods of payments at the end of monthly or fortnightly payroll cycle.
 Every day, a worker completes a work and that day's pay is processed through the organisation payroll provider like SAP which would then use the NPP to process the payment real time in the worker's bank account enabling them to access their wage early and easily.

-This would help the workers financially but also organisations to provide more benefits to their employees in terms of real-time daily payment.
+This would not only help the workers financially but also organisations to provide more benefits to their employees in terms of real-time daily payments.
 The NPPA would also benefit from increased transactions on the platform which would mean increased revenue and more investment into the betterment of the platform.

 &nbsp;